biurad/php-framework/README.md

 composer create-project biurad/php-framework my_project
 ```

-Runs the app in the development mode.<br />
+To run the app in the development mode.<br />
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser.

 ```sh